Overview

 Table of Contents

-- Create and fill a new Project
+2. Create and fill a new Project

-- Fire Protection Documentation process in Fieldwire
+3. Fire Protection Documentation process in Fieldwire

-Each time you create a Project in the web browser, you can use elements from the Template to reduce setup time for new projects and create standardized structures for your team and organization.
+For context, each time you create a Project in the web browser, you can use elements from the Template to reduce setup time for new projects and create standardized structures for your team and organization.

-You and your team can then start capturing fire protection data in the project on our website and our iOS- and Android apps for your tablet and/or smartphone.
+You and your team can then start capturing fire protection data in the project on our website and our iOS and Android apps for your tablet and/or smartphone.

 - Use Tasks to easily document fire protection installations on site